Phonics and Early Reading at Maybury

 The children are assessed on a half-termly basis and they are grouped according to the stage they have reached.
 This ensures each child works at an appropriate level.

 Children are taught to read the sounds we use to speak in English

 We use pure sounds (‘m’ not’ muh’,’s’ not ‘suh’, etc.) so that your child will be able to blend the sounds into words more easily.

 At school we use a puppet called Fred who is an expert on sounding out words!
 We call it, ‘Fred Talk’.
 E.g. m-o-p, c-a-t, m-a-n, sh-o-p, b-l-a-ck.

 For correct pronunciation of the sounds, please see:

 The following video is an example of blending sounds with Fred. https://www.youtube.com/watch?v=dEzfpod5w_Q

 The children are taught the sounds in 3 sets.

 Set 1 Sounds are taught in the following order together with rhymes to help children form the letters correctly and instantly recognise sounds ready for blending.
-Please do not use letter names at this early
+Please do not use letter names at this early stage.

 Children will also use pictures for each sound to help recognise the sound and then form the shape of the sound.